 Shaking in the steering wheel or vibration when you apply the brakes may be the result of an uneven rotor.
 Brake rotors are big discs that sit inside of the wheels.
 When you hit the brake pedal, the brake pads hug the rotors, slowing them and your vehicle.
 You want rotors to be smooth and completely even in thickness.
 Over time and thousands of wheel revolutions, it is normal for the rotor surface to get slight variations.
 Rust can also sometimes develop.

 If you’re experiencing a soft brake pedal, look for fluid leaking from the master cylinder or elsewhere in the brake system.
 The master cylinder is the unit that creates the power for your brakes.
 It has a reservoir like the one for your wiper fluid that contains brake fluid.
 When you apply the brakes, this fluid is pushed through thin piping, creating hydraulic pressure.
-If fluid is leaking from this system, there may not be enough power to force the brake pads to clamp hard to the rotors.
+If fluid is leaking, there may not be enough power to force the brake pads to clamp hard to the rotors.
 No matter what issue you notice, make sure to bring the vehicle in so we can inspect it for you.